adjust/corona_sdk/README.md

 - `creative`        the creative grouping level of the current attribution
 - `clickLabel`      the click label of the current attribution
 - `adid`            the Adjust device identifier
+- `costType`        the cost type, use `needsCost` to request this value
+- `costAmount`      the price, use `needsCost` to request this value
+- `costCurrency`    the currency used, use `needsCost` to request this value

 Please make sure to consider our [applicable attribution data policies][attribution-data].